 Take our approach, for instance: First, we strategically identify target roles where it would benefit us to have wider potential access to someone remote (who could make a great impact in their role).
 Or, we have hired remote-only roles in countries where we already have offices.
 This removes problems of unnecessary overhead that don’t scale with business (setting up entities, etc.)

 It also helps here to think in terms of role expectations.
 For remote-only roles, how often will they travel and visit an office location?
 Or, spend time, in-person, collaborating?
 This can help keep your bar high.

 An additional measure of quality control here is to think about how you assess candidates.
-Does your organization have thought-out and expressed values?
-These, like Personio’s own of #Ownership or #Teamspirit can help ensure your ability to gain and retain top talent remains high.
+Does your organisation have thought-out and expressed values?
+These, like Personio’s own of #Ownership or #TeamSpirit can help ensure your ability to gain and retain top talent remains high.

 Download: Our Guide To Proper People Strategies

 Helping your employees develop starts with an in-depth look into your people and how to build a strategy around them.
 Here’s our actionable guide to making it happen.

 A more distributed workforce is not the end of the office as we know it.
 Instead, it becomes more about scaling those ‘cultural ecosystems’ for collaboration (knowledge flow, relationships, etc.) and for completing the best work possible.
 Here’s a quick word from Personio’s Head of Workplace, Ciaran Chaney, on the workplace’s role in org design: